ddugovic/wordplay/README.md

 Anagram `trymeout` as usual, but in case vowel-free strings are in the wordlist, consider them as possible candidate words.

-    cat wordlist1 wordlist2 wordlist3 | sort -u | wordplay trymeout -f -
+    cat words721.txt /usr/share/dict/words | sort -u | wordplay trymeout -f -

-Anagram `trymeout` and read the wordlist from stdin, so that, in this case, under UNIX, the three wordlists `wordlist1`, `wordlist2`, and `wordlist3` will be concatenated and piped into wordplay as the wordlist.
+Anagram `trymeout` and read the wordlist from stdin, so that, in this case, under UNIX, the wordlists will be concatenated and piped into wordplay as the wordlist.
 The `sort -u` is there to remove duplicate words from the combined wordlist.
 (UNIX only!)